 Patients with respiratory illness symptoms are able to seek care at our Capitol Clinic and Capitol Clinic Urgent Care.
 Patients with urgent medical needs or who are experiencing moderate respiratory symptoms are encouraged to call GHC NurseConnect to schedule an appointment.
 Patients with mild respiratory illness symptoms are encouraged to stay home and check our website for home care instructions.
 People experiencing severe symptoms should call 911 or go to the Emergency Room.

-COMPLEMENTARY MEDICINE SERVICES AND CLASSES
+CHIROPRACTIC CARE AND COMPLEMENTARY MEDICINE SERVICES AND CLASSES

 MENTAL HEALTH AND CLINICAL HEALTH SERVICES